How WOZCODE works

 Runs 100% on your machine.

 A Claude Code plugin that collapses context growth on every API call.
-25–55% cheaper, 5–10× faster on DB tasks, higher TerminalBench 2.0 score.
-Runs 100% locally.
+25–55% cheaper, 30–40% faster, higher TerminalBench 2.0 score.

 Install WOZCODE See the mechanics

-Local plugin.
-No indexing, no code upload.
+Works with your existing Anthropic subscription.
+Local plugin — no indexing, no code upload, no middleman.
 Anthropic sees what vanilla Claude Code sends; we see none of it.
+Read the full security & data practices →

 The core insight